MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 1. Mercury Cyclone (primary focus, completed)
 2. Classic Muscle Cars as Daily Drivers vs. Hellcat (completed)
-3. Big-Block Alternatives to Common Muscle Cars (in progress - research phase completed)
+3. Big-Block Alternatives to Common Muscle Cars (in progress)

 Current completion status: The Mercury Cyclone article is now 100% complete with research, analysis, external link collection, detailed outline, draft, and final article created and stored in GitHub.
 The Hellcat comparison article is also 100% complete with research, analysis, detailed outline, external links and draft finished.
-The Big-Block Alternatives article is now approximately 50% complete with the research phase, article analysis, outline, and external link collection finished.
+The Big-Block Alternatives article is now underway with completed research, analysis, outline, and external links collection; only the draft and final review remain.

 ### Mercury Cyclone Article Status